zzzzhub/Einstenium/README.md

 3. Launch `Einstenium.exe`
 4. Start Roblox - Click **Attach**
 5. load script or use the buttons I added - Click **Execute**

+### Extra Information

+> The Executor is connected to https://github.com/NtReadVirtualMemory/Roblox-Offsets-Website/blob/main/offsets.hpp which means it auto updates when this auto updates.
+> The Executor is currently at 88% UNC and 40% sUNC